Characters: Fate Stay Night Servants

 - The Worf Effect: Despite being touted as the strongest of all Servants early on, this quickly becomes a meaningless title due to his poor performance in every single route.
 He's often used to show how great someone is or to say that someone could now beat him.
 Well, that's what happens when your Master strips you of all tactics or the rationality required to use your other abilities and doesn't even give you the power up that's supposed to go with it until the scene you die in.

 - Unskilled, but Strong: Being incapable of any strategy more complicated than Attack!
 Attack!
 Attack! usually doesn't matter when you can shatter buildings with a single blow and move faster than the human eye can follow.
-In theory, anyway.
+Interestingly, he is said to have completely inhuman levels of skill with all weapons if he was sane, far surpassing even Saber, but naturally, this is never shown.

 Caster without her hood